wattsjay/problems/README.md

 - **DS**: Set
 - **Algorithm**:
-  1. Get unique numbers.
+  1. CREATE numbers Set.
-  2. Iterate over all numbers.
+  2. ITERATE numbers.
-  3. Get sequence start.
-By testing if previous number is not in set.
+  3. GET sequence start.
+IF previous number IS NOT IN Set.
+  4. SET sequence length IF longer THAN existing.
-  4. Save sequence length.
+  5. RETURN sequence length.

 ## B — Stack